durgesh01dev/BlogApplication/README.md

 # BlogApplication
-The Blog application is developer using spring boot, spring data jpa, lombok, and more.
+The Blog application is developed using spring boot, spring data jpa, lombok, and more.